phone Call

 We offer FREE, no-obligation consultations to help you understand your legal options, and our attorneys work on a contingent-fee basis, which means you don’t pay unless we recover compensation on your behalf.

-Please call Boller & Vaughan today at 608-268-0268 or contact us online to arrange your complimentary consultation.
-Our law firm is based in Madison but we represent clients across the state.
+Please call Boller & Vaughan today at 608-268-0268 or contact us online to arrange your FREE case evaluation.
+Our law firm is based in Madison but we represent clients across the state

 More Cases We Handle